Flashes (film): Story

-'s going on, he seeks the help of his psychologist who believes the problem may be because he is not taking his prescribed medication.AdoroCinema - Flashes It is also a complex love story with many sub-plots within.
+'s going on, he seeks the help of his psychologist who believes the problem may be because he is not taking his prescribed medication.
+It is also a complex love story with many sub-plots within.

 Background

 The film is directed by Amir Valinia and the story was written by Andrew M. Henderson.

 In July, 2013, the film makers were looking for actors to fill the roles for the film.

 The film was originally called Flashes but a re-cut version was released as Alternate Realities.
 The film started out as a short but ended up becoming a feature-length film.
 The film was dedicated to Erika Cardenas who was the girlfriend of the director.
 She died five weeks before the release of the film.

 The sound editor supervisor was Sammy Huen, and the music resulted in an award for Best Sound Design at the 2014 Action on Film International Film Festival.